All Episodes

 She wants them to carry her bags.

-Anytime, for example, when we fly somewhere, usually a car picks us up and takes us to whatever the location is.
+Anytime, for example, when we fly somewhere, usually a car picks us up and takes us to whatever the location is rather than renting a car.

-And you know, every single time the driver's doing this job and he tries to open the door.
+And, you know, every single time the driver's doing his job and he tries to open the door, I'm like, I don't need my door opened.

-I'm not a I say to them, I'm not a prima donna.
+I'm not a, I say to them, I'm not a prima donna.

 You know, what do I think?